 Applicants must possess a Bachelor's Degree in Computer Science or a closely related field with overall GPA of 3.0 or better to be considered for full/conditional admission.
 A promising applicant with a GPA between 2.5 and 2.99 may be admitted as a special action student.
 Special action students must achieve an overall GPA of 3.0 for four qualifying courses as approved in advance by the department.
 Prerequisite courses may be required for non-CS students or for students from non-ABET accredited CS programs.

-Effective from Spring 2020 admission, students admitted to “Conditionally Classified Graduate Standing” are given up to three prerequisites (based on the evaluation of their transcripts).
-These three fundamental Computer Science course areas are:
+Students admitted to “Conditionally Classified Graduate Standing” are given up to three prerequisites (based on the evaluation of their transcripts).
+Three prerequisites are fundamental CS 3000-level core courses from

 - Programming (CS 3035)